Visit all the Media, audio and video reports here

 SENATE INQUIRY REPORT

-The report originally due on 29 April has now been extended until Tuesday 3rd May and will be available from here when released.
+The report was released on Tuesday 3rd May and is be available from here.

 Senator Scott Ludlam who initiated the Senate Inquiry has stated that the report clearly vindicated the grassroots effort in which 30 disparate organisations united to scrap the disastrous project.